zulip/zulip/docs/manual-testing.md

     - Compose (send a message to the stream)
     - Mark as read (scroll back and then have Hamlet send you a message)
     - Mute/unmute (do both)
-    - Unsubcribe (and then go to Stream Settings in the gear menu to resubscribe)
+    - Unsubcribe (and then go to Stream settings in the gear menu to resubscribe)
     - Choose custom color (play around with this)

 - Topic sidebar menus